julianmak/NEMO-related/docs/index.rst

 I can be contacted at jclmak@ust.hk regarding modifying / adding to the content here.

+* If you are here for the GEOMETRIC codes that I maintain, try this `repository <https://github.com/julianmak/GEOMETRIC_code>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: